Common Name(s): London Plane, European Plane

 Color/Appearance: Similar to maple, the wood of London Plane trees is predominantly comprised of the sapwood, with some darker heartwood streaks also found in most boards.
 (Though it is not too uncommon to also see entire boards of heartwood too.)
 The sapwood is white to light pinkish tan, while the heartwood is a darker reddish brown.
 London Plane also has very distinct ray flecks present on quartersawn surfaces—giving it a freckled appearance—and it is sometimes even called “Lacewood,” though it bears little botanical relation to the tropical species of Lacewood.

-Grain/Texture: London Plane has a closed pore structure and a fine and even texture that is very similar to maple.
+Grain/Texture: London Plane has a fine, even texture that’s very similar to maple.
 The grain is usually straight.

 Rot Resistance: London Plane is rated as non-durable to perishable regarding decay resistance, and is susceptible to insect attack.